-This is an insider guide for anyone seeking to explore Flores, in Azores.
+This is an insider guide for anyone seeking to explore Flores Island, in Azores.
 I compiled tips for the main sights, food, and logistics on this piece of paradise in the middle of the Atlantic.

-Did you know Europe begins (or ends, depends on the POV) with a majestic island garden?
+Did you know Europe begins (or ends, depends on the point of view!) with a majestic island garden?

-Explore Flores, one of the most beautiful islands in the Azores, with its lakes, sea cliffs, laurisilva forests, viewpoints, natural swimming pools, fajãs, and waterfalls.
+Explore Flores, one of the most beautiful islands in the Azores, with its lakes, sea cliffs, laurissilva forests, viewpoints, natural swimming pools, fajãs, and waterfalls.

 Despite its tiny size, there’s a lot of things to see and do here, this article will help you plan your trip to this remote paradise.

 Flores is one of the remotest islands of the remote archipelago of Azores.
 Together with Corvo, it forms the western group of the Azores islands and is the westernmost point in Europe.
 Fun fact: it’s actually part of the North American tectonic plate!

 Around 4,000 people live in this remote piece of paradise, which has landscapes of extreme natural beauty.